NEW YORK TECH CATALOG 2024–2025

 School of Health Professions Curriculum

-Curriculum Requirements for the Bachelor of Science in Health Sciences
+Curriculum Requirements for Bachelor of Science in Health Sciences

 Major Requirements